Klortho/Eutils-JSON/README.md

 #### ✓ PubMed - version 1 DTD

 http://eutils.ncbi.nlm.nih.gov/entrez/eutils/esummary.fcgi?db=pubmed&id=5683731,22144687&retmode=xml

 ([esummary.pubmed.xml](klortho/samples/esummary.pubmed.xml)),
 ([esummary.pubmed.json](klortho/samples/esummary.pubmed.json)),

 #### - Unists - version 1 DTD

 http://eutils.ncbi.nlm.nih.gov/entrez/eutils/esummary.fcgi?db=unists&id=254085,254086

 ([esummary.unists.xml](klortho/samples/esummary.unists.xml)),
 ([esummary.unists.json](klortho/samples/esummary.unists.json)),

+##Changes from master branch

+* Added 'version'
+* Removed the redundant "name" field inside child hashes.
+Maybe should keep it, instead -- it doesn't do any harm, and could conceivably be useful.
+* Changed esummary 1.0 docsums to be a hash, and the id field of each docsum is the key.
+* Further changed some of the structure of esummary 1.0 output.
+* Prettified the output.
+This can be turned off by passing in the "pretty" parameter is false.

+##Questions

+* What is the str:decode-uri() doing in the np:q function?
+Are some of these values really URI-style percent encoded?

+##To do

+* Esummary output should be based on version 2.0 XML, not 1.0.

 ##Authors